 What Is SEO?
 (And How To Be Good At It!)

 SEO.
 Three little letters strike fear in the hearts of marketers everywhere.
-And yet it seems everybody from the CIO to the head of operations is claiming to “do SEO,” so we wanted to take a moment to clear a few things up.
+And yet it seems everybody from the CIO to the head of operations is claiming to "do SEO," so we wanted to take a moment to clarify some things.

 SEO may have a bad reputation, but there’s a lot of power in its proper use.
 At the same time, there are plenty of ways to do it poorly.
 To avoid scaring you off and, at the same time, make sure you’re doing it right, here are a few important things to know to succeed at SEO.